-Although the word "arthritis" means joint inflammation, the term is used to describe around 200 rheumatic diseases and conditions that affect joints, the tissues that surround the joint, and other connective tissue.5
+Arthritis means joint inflammation, but the term is used to describe around 200 conditions that affect joints, the tissues that surround the joint, and other connective tissue.
+It is a rheumatic condition.

 Fast facts on arthritis

 Here are some key points about arthritis.
 More detail is in the main article.

 - Arthritis refers to around 200 rheumatic diseases and conditions that affect joints, including lupus and rheumatoid arthritis.

 - It can cause a range of symptoms and impair a person's ability to perform everyday tasks.